john-kurkowski/john-kurkowski.github.io/src/content/about.md

 - Read my other themes in my article [Credo](/posts/credo/).
 - Read example UX issues I want to save the world from in my article [Good Ideas From Mobile Design That Are Good Everywhere].
+- When I'm not coding, I mix beats and cocktails. 🍸

 ## Experience